-Investments in government securities and registered banks total \$63.3 million as of December 31, 2016 (2015-\$49.7).
+Investments in government securities, corporate bonds, and registered banks total \$62.4 million as of December 31, 2017 (2016 - \$63.3 million).

-The Branch recorded outstanding premiums of \$0.1 million and \$0.1 million at December 31, 2016 and 2015.
+The Branch recorded outstanding premiums of \$0.1 million and \$0.1 million at December 31, 2017 and 2016.
 There is a possibility that a proportion of these premiums will not be received.
-Receivables from affiliates of \$11.1 million (2015-\$13.1) represent unexpensed agent commissions, which have been purchased from an affiliated party and have not been settled.
+Receivables from affiliates of \$9.7 million (2016 - \$11.1 million) represent unexpensed agent commissions, which have been purchased from an affiliated party and have not been settled.
 The recoverability of unexpensed commissions depends on the continuation of the policies on which the commissions have been accrued.
 The recoverability of clawback amounts will be affected by whether the agent continues to write new business with the Branch, and whether the agent has assets that are able to contribute to any commission recovery.

-Outstanding Premiums and receivables from affiliates are relatively illiquid assets and are subject to a degree of credit risk.
+Outstanding premiums and receivables from affiliates are relatively illiquid assets and are subject to a degree of credit risk.
 The risk is monitored by management for collectability.

-The Branch does not have any significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics.
+The Branch does not have any significant credit risk exposure to any single counter-party or any group of counter-parties having similar characteristics.